 This is a lovely location for the family to visit with well-maintained parklands.
-It’s a great place for a picnic with a large picnic shelter with electric BBQs, picnic tables, toilets.
+It’s a great place for a picnic with a large picnic shelter with electric BBQs, picnic tables, and toilets.
 There is a large children’s playground, a walking or cycling track that goes around the lake and scattered fitness equipment.
-It’s a picturesque scenic location great for photos on sunrise and sundown.
+It’s a picturesque scenic location great for photos at sunrise and sundown.
 The east side of the lake is home to a good variety of bird habitats, with plans in the progress of bird watching stations.

 Fishing at Lake Hyland Churchill

 There a numerous fishing platforms a short walk from the car park.
 The vast majority of the shoreline is accessible to land-based anglers with the deeper sections of water to be found along the northern side.
 At Lake Hyland, you can target several freshwater fish species including

 - rainbow trout

 - short-finned and long-finned eels